abcdw/StoneDB/src/README.md

 ## Database and Data Modeling Course Project.
 Phase  3.

 ## Abstract
-During phase 3 we replaced part of backend by own implmentation of DBMS with changed deleteion, insertion, updating operations.
-In addition we implemented followng functions:
+During phase 3 we replaced part of backend by own implementation of DBMS with changed deleteion, insertion, updating operations.
+In addition we implemented following functions:

 1. projection
 2. scan (cursor)